irobertson/annotation-constraints/README.md

 The following constraints are included in the `com.overstock.constraint` package.
 They can be combined with one another and/or with your own custom constraints.
 The "target annotation" below refers to the annotation which is being constrained (i.e. annotated with one or more of these constraint annotations).
-TODO example which explains what "target annotation" means
+In the example above, `@Model` is the "target annotation" because it is annotated with `@TargetRequiresSupertypes` and `@TargetRequiresConstructors`.
+"Element" below refers to the program element which is annotated with the "target annotation", e.g. `Person` above.

-* **@TargetDisallowsAnnotations** issues an error when an element is annotated with both the target annotation and any of the disallowed annotations.
-This is a way of specifying that the target annotation is not compatible with one or more other annotations.
+* **@TargetDisallowsAnnotations(Class<? extends Annotation[])** issues an error when an element is annotated with both the target annotation and any of the disallowed annotations.
+This is a way of specifying that the target annotation is not compatible with the specified annotations.
-* **@TargetRecommendsAnnotations** issues a warning when an element is annotated with the target annotation and not with one of the recommended annotations.
+* **@TargetRecommendsAnnotations(Class<? extends Annotation[])** issues a warning when an element is annotated with the target annotation and not with all of the specified annotations.
-* **@TargetRequiresAnnotations** issues an error when an element is annotated with the target annotation and not with one of the required annotations.
+* **@TargetRequiresAnnotations(Class<? extends Annotation[])** issues an error when an element is annotated with the target annotation and not with all of the specified annotations.
-* **@TargetRequiresAnnotationsOnSupertype** same as `@TargetRequiresAnnotations` except it checks supertypes (i.e. for annotations which are not `@Inherited`).
+* **@TargetRequiresAnnotationsOnSupertype(Class<? extends Annotation[])** is the same as `@TargetRequiresAnnotations` except it checks supertypes (i.e. for annotations which are not `@Inherited`).
-* **@TargetRequiresConstructors** issues an error when an element is annotated with the target annotation and does not have all of the required constructors with the necessary arguments types.
+* **@TargetRequiresConstructors(RequiredConstructor[])** issues an error when an element is annotated with the target annotation and does not have all of the required constructors with the necessary arguments types.
-* **@TargetRequiresSupertypes** issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).
+* **@TargetRequiresSupertypes(Class<?>[])** issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).

 There is also one constrained annotation included.